ncronquist/depinfo/README.md

 ## Usage

 From the root of your project directory (where your package.json file and node_modules folder are located), run the following command.
-This will create a file root of your project called **dependencies.md**.
+This will create a file at the root of your project called **dependencies.md**.

 ```
 depinfo